For educators of all sorts

 If you’ve had a chance to preview Miss Missy’s School Book I:A Pack of Farm Dogs Starts a School you’ll have seen the two sorts of call-outs in the book: “Missy-isms” (vocabulary words), and “As Someone Once Said” (a few lines about a famous quotation and the person to whom it is attributed).
 These are placed within the story so as not to disrupt the flow.

-[Aside– There’s a gift exchange and John gives Rocky a 1st edition Principia Mathematica.
+[Aside– Later in the story there is a gift exchange and John gives Rocky a 1st edition Principia Mathematica.
 A 1st ed.
 PM goes for about a quarter million so there’s that little bit of silliness!]

 Obviously, I’d like for you to purchase the book and read it with your family.
 But just as (even more?) important is your sharing the Miss Missy’s School web site and the news about the book with your relatives, friends, on social media, and with those at your library and local bookstore.
 I am well aware that Miss Missy’s School Book I: A Pack of Farm Dogs Starts a School is not for every child or family.
 But I am just as sure there are children and parents who would love to read the endearing story, and to learn things along the way.
 With your help, I think we can find them!